imvish21/Bike2Go/README.md

 # Bike2Go
-An android based application where users can rent bike.
+An android based application where users can rent bike built on Android Studio.

 Programming Language : Java